Entanglement of Stationary States in the Presence of Unstable Quasiparticles: Global Quenches and Squeezed Coherent States

 Let us start by recalling the definition of a global quench, as given in \cite{quench1,quench2}.
 A model described by a hamiltonian $H(\alpha)$ depending on some global parameter $\alpha$ is initially in its ground state $|\Psi_0\ket$.
 At time $t=0$ the parameter $\alpha$ is suddenly changed to a new value $\hat{\alpha}$.
 Henceforth, the model evolves in time with the hamiltonian $H(\hat{\alpha})$ whose eigenstates do not generically include $|\Psi_0\ket$.
 The question is then, what is the long-term stationary state this system will reach?

-As mentioned in our introduction, for integrable models we expect this stationary state to be described by some GGE.
+As mentioned in our introduction, for integrable models we expect the {\OCA long-term stationary values of any local observables} to be described by some GGE.
 The challenge is then to characterise this GGE.
 In the QAM, the main assumption is that in the large-time limit one particular state will come to dominate the dynamics of the model.
 Identifying such a state is not easy in general, but it becomes easier when the initial state $|\Psi_0\ket$ has the structure of an squeezed coherent state.
 This means that the state $|\Psi_0\ket$ can be written in terms of eigenstates of the post-quench hamiltonian in a systematic fashion.
 In order to explain this in more detail we need to introduce some basic definitions first, and then specialise them to our model.